KhushOS-hub/cli-todo/README.md

 # Install dependencies
 npm install

-NOTE: TO STORE THE DATA SIMPLY ADD YOUR "MONGO_URI"
+NOTE: TO STORE THE DATA SIMPLY ADD YOUR "MONGO_URI" to the .env file